brlouk/AngularJS-1.x-step-by-step/README.md

 		<my-ip2></my-ip2>
 	</div>
 ```
-###### Options used to define directive :
+###### Restrict Option
-* restrict: It is restricted to attribute and elements only by default.
+* It is restricted to attribute and elements only by default.
 In order to create directives that are triggered by class name, you need to use the restrict option, A : Attribute, E : Element, C: Class, M : Comment.
 Theses restrictions can all be combined as needed.
 Example :
 ```html
 function myIp3() {